-Structural movement
+Structural movemen t

 Repair category 1

-Notes There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.
+Notes There is evidence of settlement in the building noted.
+This is not inconsistent with a property of this age and type and is considered longstanding.

 Dampness, rot and infestation

 Repair category 1

 Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.